All Products

 3. On the Ingress Gateway page, click the ingress gateway for which you want to configure a custom authorization service.

-4. In the left-side navigation pane, choose Mesh Security Center > Custom Authorization Service.
+4. In the left-side navigation pane, choose Gateway Security > Custom Authorization Service.

-5. In the first step of the configuration wizard, turn on Enable Gateway Custom Authorization Service, use one of the following methods to configure a custom authorization service, and then click Next.
+5. In the Custom Authorization Service Configuration step of the configuration wizard, turn on Enable Gateway Custom Authorization Service, use one of the following methods to configure a custom authorization service, and then click Next.

 On the Custom authorization service (HTTP or gRPC protocol) implemented based on envoy.ext_authz tab, configure the parameters.
-For more information about the parameters, see Implement custom authorization by using the HTTP protocol. envoy.ext_authz-based custom authorization service (by using HTTP or gRPC)headerheader configurations
+For more information about the parameters, see Implement custom authorization by using the HTTP protocol.基于envoy.ext_authz实现的自定义授权服务(HTTP或gRPC协议)headerheader配置

-• Method 2: A custom authorization service is available
+Method 2: Import an existing custom authorization service

-On the Import existing Custom Authorization Service tab, select the existing custom authorization service.
+On the Import existing Custom Authorization Service tab, select an existing custom authorization service.

 6. In the Match Rules step of the configuration wizard, configure the parameters and click Submit.

-Requests that match this rule will be authenticated by using the authorization service.
-Match Rules
+Requests that match this rule will be authenticated by using the authorization service.匹配规则

 Step 3: Verify that custom authorization can be implemented by using the ingress gateway

-1. Run the following command to access http://{IP address of the ingress gateway}/api/v1/products:
+1. Run the following command to access the resources in the /api/v1/products path on the ingress gateway:

 curl -I http://{IP address of the ingress gateway}/api/v1/products